 +++ Provision of relevant information on FV to farmers as a strategy to promote FV and increase their knowledge on nutritional and agro-ecological potential, differentiated taste of FV in relation to HYV

 +++ Combination of farmers’ capacity building activities, infrastructures (storage & sheds), market linkages and policy adaptations (holistic approach towards agrobiodiversity conservation).

++++ Decision to decentralise EBI into regional offices (for sustainability and institutional empowerment) provided that capital and operational investments are made available to follow-up project’s results and future similar interventions.

 List of Tables